whitelin2020/PerfTest_RestAPI_Project/README.md

 # PerfTest_RestAPI_Project

-1. This is a Rest API Performance test Project.
-You need to obtain the API Token to  run this project.
+1. This is a Rest API Performance test Project, we use the https://gorest.co.in/ website as our test site.You need to obtain the API Token to  run this project.
 You can apply the API Token from https://gorest.co.in/consumer/login.

 2. You need to copy  configuration.py  from configuration.py.template file under the same conf folder.